Seven killed when tour bus crashes, catches fire

-PRACHIN BURI - Seven people were confirmed killed and 20 injured early Monday when their bus crashed into two lorries in an accident blamed on malfunctioning brakes.
+Seven people were confirmed killed and 20 injured early Monday when their bus crashed into two lorries in Prachin Buri in an accident blamed on malfunctioning brakes.

 The bus caught fire after the accident.

-Pol Lt Col Siwaphas Phuripaschaiboonchu, inspector at Wang Khondaeng police station, said the bus was travelling from Nong Khai to Rayong.
-It rear-ended the two trucks on hilly highway 304 in Na Di district around 2am.
+Police said the bus was travelling from Nong Khai to Rayong.
+It rear-ended the two trucks on highway 304 in Na Di district around 2am.

-A preliminary investigation found the fatal accident could have been due to malfunctioning brakes on the interprovincial bus, Pol Lt Col Siwaphas said.
+A preliminary investigation found the accident could have been due to malfunctioning brakes on the interprovincial bus.

 The bus was operated by 407 Pattana Co, which has a poor safety record.